- Share your observations

 Bird's-eye Primrose (Primula mistassinica)

-Bird's-eye Primrose (Primula mistassinica), a State Special Concern plant, is found in neutral to calcareous rock splash pools and on stabilized dunes near the Great Lakes.
+Bird's-eye Primrose (Primula mistassinica), a Wisconsin Special Concern plant, is found in neutral to calcareous rock splash pools and on stabilized dunes near the Great Lakes.
 It also occurs inland on moist sandstone cliffs.
 Blooming occurs early May through late June; fruiting occurs early June through late July.
 The optimal identification period for this species is late May through early June.

 Synonyms: Primula intercedens, Primula mistassinica var. intercedens, Primula mistassinica var. mistassinica, Primula mistassinica var. noveboracensis

 - Distinguishing characteristics: This species is distinguished from similar species by its pale blue or white petals and glabrous scape and stem; bracts of the umbrella-shaped inflorescence 3 to 6 mm; calyx 3 to 6 mm.

 - Flower characteristics: Flowers 1 to 10; calyx 3 to 6 mm, lobed to about the middle; corolla-tube yellow, the limb containing water-soluble pigments (blue, purple, or red) but generally pale, seldom white, 1 to 2 cm wide.

 - Fruit characteristics: Capsule 5-valved at the tip.

 - Leaf characteristics: Oblanceolate or spatulate, 2 to 7 cm, with very small, outward-directed teeth along the margins, long-tapering to the base, smooth, but the lower side often densely covered with a white or yellow powder.

 - Blooming phenology: early May through late June

 - Fruiting phenology: early June through late July